UNDP-Data/visualization-template/README.md

 # Access All Data Visualization in DFP

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) nad uses [Craco](https://www.npmjs.com/package/@craco/craco) to a configuration layer for CRA.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [Craco](https://www.npmjs.com/package/@craco/craco) to add a configuration layer for CRA.
+For this porject, we use [Typescript](https://www.typescriptlang.org/), a strongly typed programming language that builds on JavaScript.
+Typescript helps in better documentation of the code and communication between developers.

 ## Installation